khulnasoft/khulnasoft/doc/dev/contributing/accepting_contribution.md

 # How to accept an external contribution

-This page outlines how to accept a contribution to the [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph).
+This page outlines how to accept a contribution to the [Khulnasoft repository](https://github.com/sourcegraph/sourcegraph).

 ## CLA-bot